 - Commitment or Initiative defined is “evaluable”, based on an adequate SMART ( specific, measurable, achievable, resource based and time-based) set of objectives with specified performance indicators, baselines, targets and data sources as needed;

 - Provide access to additional information on the actions (e.g. website, contacts).

 UPDATE ON SDG ACCELERATION ACTIONS

-Check the latest two-pager information brief which contains the information on the demographic breakdowns of published actions and featured initiatives.
+Check the latest 3-pager information brief which contains the information on the demographic breakdowns of published actions and featured initiatives.

 Registered actions will be highlighted at the High-level Political forum for Sustainable Development (HLPF) and other key global meetings, including the annual ECOSOC Partnership Forum, and through UN DESA’s Acceleration Action platform and social media channels.

 HOW TO PARTICIPATE?